About the Calculator

 Contributors:

-Tom Allen, Kelsey Andersen-Onofre, Meriem Aoun, Nick Bateman, Tracey Baute, Patrick Beauzay, Gary Bergstrom, Emily Bick, Mandy Bish, Kaitlyn Bissonnette, Jason Bond, Kira Bowen, Bruce Bosley, Carl Bradley, Jeff Bradshaw, Kyle Broderick, Kirk Broders, Sebe Brown, G. David Buntin, Mary Burrows, Emmanuel Byamukama, Seth Byrd, Angus Catchot, Jr., Martin Chilvers, Cliff Coker, Alyssa Collins, Guy Collins, Shawn Conley, Don Cook, Christina Cowger, Maria Cramer, Whitney Crow, John Damicone, Jeff Davis, Erick DeWolf, Chris DiFonzo, Ruth Dill-Macky, Anne Dorrance, Nicholas Dufault, Keith Edmisten, Paul Esker, Travis Faske, Nicole Fiorellino, Andrew Friskop, Loren Giesler, Zane Grabau, Scott Graham, Jeremy Greene, Arvydas Grybauskas, Austin Hagan, Kelly Hamby, Chelsea Harbach, Glen Hartman, Ron Heiniger, Ames Herbert, Donald Hershman, Clayton Hollier, David Hooker, Jiahuai Hu, Bob Hunger, Bill Hutchison, Robert Hutmacher, Tom Isakeit, Tamra Jackson-Ziems, Douglas Jardine, Bryan Jensen, Heather Kelly, Robert Kemerait, David Kerns, Katelyn Kesheimer, Kasia Kinzer, Nathan Kleczewski, Andrew Kness, Janet Knodel, Robert Koch, Alyssa Koehler, Steve Koenning, Robert Kratochvil, James Kurle, David Langston, Kathy Lawrence, Josh Lofton, Gus Lorenz, Dalton C. Ludwick, Sean Malone, Dean Malvick, Dylan Mangel, Sam Markell, James Marois, Juliet Marshall, Alfredo Martinez, Febina Mathew, Uta McKelvey, Marcia McMullen, Hillary Mehl, Kelsey Mehl, Ron Meyer, Michelle Mostrom, Daren Mueller, John Mueller, Robert Mulrooney, Fred Musser, Berlin Nelson, Melvin Newman, Ken Obasa, John Omololu, Rodrigo Onofre, Larry Osborne, Charles Overstreet, David Owens, Guy Padgett, Pierce Paul, Angie Peltier, Julie Peterson, Patrick Phipps, Michael Plumblee, Pat Porter, Bruce Potter, Paul Price, Francis Reay-Jones, Tim Reed, Dominic Reisig, Phillip Roberts, Alison Robertson, Gregory Roth, Tom Royer, Nicholas Seiter, Elson Shields, Madalyn Shires, Edward Sikora, Adam Sisson, Ian Small, Damon Smith, Jocelyn Smith, Terry Spurlock, Scott Stewart, Amanda Strayer-Sherer, Glenn Studebaker, Connie Tande, Sally Taylor, Darcy Telenko, Albert Tenuta, Lindsey Thiessen, Benjamin Thrash, Kelly Tilmon, Tyler Towles, Rachel Vann, Adam Varenhorst, Raul Villanueva, Paul Vincelli, Fred Warner, Tristan Watson, M. O. Way, Stephen Wegulo, Terry Wheeler, Bill Wiebold, Jochum Wiersma, Bradley Wilson, Ken Wise, Kiersten Wise, Allen Wrather, Yuan Zeng, and Anthony Zukoff.
+Daisy Ahumada, Tom Allen, Nolan Anderson, Kelsey Andersen-Onofre, Meriem Aoun, Nick Bateman, Tracey Baute, Patrick Beauzay, Gary Bergstrom, Emily Bick, Mandy Bish, Kaitlyn Bissonnette, Jason Bond, Kira Bowen, Bruce Bosley, Carl Bradley, Jeff Bradshaw, Kyle Broderick, Kirk Broders, Sebe Brown, G. David Buntin, Mary Burrows, Emmanuel Byamukama, Seth Byrd, Boris Camiletti, Angus Catchot, Jr., Martin Chilvers, Cliff Coker, Alyssa Collins, Guy Collins, Shawn Conley, Don Cook, Christina Cowger, Maria Cramer, Whitney Crow, John Damicone, Jeff Davis, Erick DeWolf, Chris DiFonzo, Ruth Dill-Macky, Anne Dorrance, Nicholas Dufault, Maira Duffeck, Keith Edmisten, Paul Esker, Travis Faske, Nicole Fiorellino, Chase Floyd, Andrew Friskop, Loren Giesler, Adrienne Gorny, Zane Grabau, Scott Graham, Jeremy Greene, Arvydas Grybauskas, Austin Hagan, Kelly Hamby, Chelsea Harbach, Glen Hartman, Ron Heiniger, Ames Herbert, Donald Hershman, Doug Higgins, Clayton Hollier, David Hooker, Jiahuai Hu, Bob Hunger, Bill Hutchison, Robert Hutmacher, Tom Isakeit, Tamra Jackson-Ziems, Douglas Jardine, Bryan Jensen, Heather Kelly, Robert Kemerait, David Kerns, Katelyn Kesheimer, Kasia Kinzer, Nathan Kleczewski, Andrew Kness, Janet Knodel, Robert Koch, Alyssa Koehler, Steve Koenning, Robert Kratochvil, James Kurle, David Langston, Kathy Lawrence, Josh Lofton, Gus Lorenz, Dalton C. Ludwick, LeAnn Lux, Sean Malone, Dean Malvick, Dylan Mangel, Sam Markell, James Marois, Juliet Marshall, Alfredo Martinez, Febina Mathew, Uta McKelvey, Marcia McMullen, Hillary Mehl, Kelsey Mehl, Ron Meyer, Santiago Mideros, Michelle Mostrom, Daren Mueller, John Mueller, Robert Mulrooney, Fred Musser, Berlin Nelson, Melvin Newman, Ken Obasa, John Omololu, Rodrigo Onofre, Larry Osborne, Charles Overstreet, David Owens, Guy Padgett, Pierce Paul, Angie Peltier, Julie Peterson, Patrick Phipps, Michael Plumblee, Pat Porter, Bruce Potter, Paul Price, Francis Reay-Jones, Tim Reed, Dominic Reisig, Phillip Roberts, Alison Robertson, Gregory Roth, Tom Royer, Nicholas Seiter, Elson Shields, Madalyn Shires, Edward Sikora, Adam Sisson, Ian Small, Damon Smith, Jocelyn Smith, Maxwell Smith, Terry Spurlock, Scott Stewart, Amanda Strayer-Sherer, Glenn Studebaker, Connie Tande, Sally Taylor, Darcy Telenko, Albert Tenuta, Lindsey Thiessen, Benjamin Thrash, Kelly Tilmon, Tyler Towles, Rachel Vann, Adam Varenhorst, Raul Villanueva, Paul Vincelli, Fred Warner, Tristan Watson, M. O. Way, Wade Webster, Stephen Wegulo, Terry Wheeler, Bill Wiebold, Jochum Wiersma, Bradley Wilson, Ken Wise, Kiersten Wise, Allen Wrather, Fei Yang, Yuan Zeng, and Anthony Zukoff.

 Contributors to this publication include members of the Corn Disease Working Group, North Central Research and Extension Activity 137 Soybean Disease Committee, the Southern Soybean Disease Workers, the North Central Regional Committee on Management of Small Grain Diseases (NCERA 184), and others from land grant universities.
 These university and extension scientists represent many institutions, including: University of Arkansas, Auburn University, University of California, Clemson University, Colorado State University, Cornell University, University of Delaware, University of Florida, University of Georgia, University of Guelph, University of Idaho, University of Illinois, Southern Illinois University; Iowa State University, Kansas State University, University of Kentucky, Louisiana State University, University of Maryland, Michigan State University, University of Minnesota, Mississippi State University, University of Missouri, Montana State University, University of Nebraska, New Mexico State University, North Carolina State University, North Dakota State University, The Ohio State University, Oklahoma State University, Ontario Ministry of Agriculture, Food and Rural Affairs, Pennsylvania State University, Purdue University, South Dakota State University, University of Tennessee, Texas A&M University, Virginia Tech, University of Wisconsin-Madison, and University of Wyoming.